Exclusive: Aupen's New Bag Is Destined for Celebrity Street Style

 At a first glance, I could immediately envision the Renaissance bag making the morning talk show rounds with an Anya Taylor-Joy or Selena Gomez.
 What I couldn't see—and had to learn through speaking with Tan—was how the craftsmanship had leveled up along with the design.

-The Renaissance name isn't an accident; it's a nod to how Aupen has grown and evolved since its first bag became a paparazzi staple.
+The Renaissance name isn't an accident; it's a nod to how Aupen has grown and evolved since its signature bag became a paparazzi staple.
 The label has entered a partnership with luxury conglomerate LVMH's Métiers d’Art, to produce its bag charms in a workshop employed by the likes of Schiaparelli and Saint Laurent.
 Its leather is now sourced and assembled via Tanneries Roux, the oldest tannery in France.

 "We're really elevating the quality and the craftsmanship that our team has focused on," Tan says.
 "That's what has driven our repeat customers to keep coming back."
 It's not just that celebrities love how the bags look; it's that they stand up to real life.